Home » Type » Noodles + Pastas » Garlicky Mushroom & Kale + Linguine

 • 12 oz. linguine, or your favorite pasta

-• 2 tablespoons olive oil or 1/4 cup water/broth (for water saute)
+• 2 tablespoons olive oil or 1/4 cup water/broth for oil-free

 • 1 large shallot or 1/2 medium onion, chopped